KernelLabs/sednn/mixture2clean_dnn/README.md

 # Speaker Adaptive Speech Enhancement Using DNN
 This project is built on [sednn](https://github.com/yongxuUSTC/sednn/issues) by YONG XU & QIUQIANG KONG.
-For more information and how to use[click me](README_old.md)
+For more information and how to use [click me](README_old.md)

 This project has two parts: a stronger speaker indenpendent speeching enhancement model, and a auxiliary speaker encoding extraction network.
 They are connected by a speaker adaptation layer.
 The idea of this project comes from: